Making Strides for Middle Housing

 Kirkland is considered a “Tier 1” city since its population is over 75,000.
 As such, Washington State requires Kirkland to allow at least four units per lot.
 This increases to at least six units per lot when within one-quarter mile walking distance of a major transit stop or when at least two units are affordable housing.

-Redmond raised the bar by increasing its inclusionary set-aside from 10% to 12.5% of new housing units.
-These affordable units target people who earn 80% of the Area Median Income (AMI).
-Redmond’s mandatory 12.5% inclusionary housing policy applies to both rentals and ownership homes.
-In addition, Redmond now allows seven or eight units per lot in their Neighborhood Residential zone if one unit is affordable.
+Redmond adjusted its inclusionary set-aside from 10% to 12.5% of new housing units.
+These affordable units serve people who earn 80% of the Area Median Income (AMI).
+Redmond now allows seven or eight units per lot in their Neighborhood Residential zone if one unit is affordable.
 And the “floor area ratio” (a measure of density) increases with the number of units per lot to encourage more, smaller homes that are typically more affordable than larger homes.

 Sammamish’s new inclusionary zoning policy requires 10% of new homes to be affordable for households earning 80% AMI.
-Similar to Kenmore, homes smaller than 1,500 square feet are exempted.
-And through overlay zones, Sammamish will now allow three units on all lots—or four when one is affordable—counting accessory dwelling units (ADUs) toward the total.
-Under its
+Through overlay zones, Sammamish will now allow three units on all lots—or four when one is affordable—counting accessory dwelling units (ADUs) toward the total.

-Kirkland extended its inclusionary zoning (which already covered most medium- and high-density zones) to low-density residential districts.
-Now, any project in lower-density zones must set aside 10% of its units to serve households earning 80% AMI, regardless of total unit count.
+Kirkland extended its inclusionary zoning (which already covered most medium- and high-density zones) to low-density residential districts, requiring 10% of units serve households earning 80% AMI.